Making the Golden Years the Greatest Years. 10 tips for caring for your senior dog.

 If you want to learn about how we use choice and chews to condition puppies to love confinement read about it here!

-1. Clear Written Instructions.
-This is so easy, and something most breeders do anyway.
-By providing detailed dietary instructions, at least a week’s supply of the breeder’s diet, and instructions for well tolerated training bait and treats, the breeder can help ensure that the transition time isn’t complicated by unnecessary gastric upset.
+This is easy and something most breeders do anyway.
+By providing detailed dietary instructions, at least a week’s worth of the breeder’s diet, and instructions for well tolerated training bait and treats, the breeder can help ensure that the transition time isn’t complicated by unnecessary gastric upset.

-Be sure to send a scented item home with each puppy; this can be a baby blanket, fleece toy, or even the puppy’s own crate.
+Be sure to send a scented item home with each puppy; this can be a blanket, fleece toy, or even the puppy’s own crate/bed.
 By sending scented items home with the puppy, you provide a source of familiarity and comfort during transition.

 Fleece blankets and toys are great familiars to send home, but something as easy as this rubber back bathroom rug/crate pad work great.
 A blanket, pad, or rug can be placed right in the car when the puppy goes home.